osuAkatsuki/bancho.py/CODE_STYLE.md

   logic surface called by controllers.
 - Use repositories for database access.
 Services should orchestrate repositories, transactions, and domain decisions.
+- Do not use repository/service locators for new code.
+The legacy repository bridge exists only for command handlers and active-record-style objects that have not yet moved behind services.
 - Prefer explicit dependencies over hidden package behavior.
 Import from direct source modules instead of relying on `__init__.py` re-exports.
 - Avoid dynamic imports as an architecture tool.
 If an import cycle appears,